ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 For orders without vSAN, ESXi servers are ordered with a 12-disk chassis, with two disks for the ESXi operating system (OS).

 For orders with vSAN, ESXi servers are ordered with a 12-disk chassis and two disks are ordered for caching.
 The ESXi OS is placed on a single M.2 solid-state drive that does not use a disk bay.
 These settings are configured by default and cannot be changed.
-You can order more capacity disks by selecting **Disk type and size for vSAN capacity disks** and **Number of vSAN capacity disks**.
+You can order more capacity disks by selecting **Size for vSAN capacity disks** and **Number of vSAN capacity disks**.

 If you select the VMware vSAN component for the cluster, specify the following settings:
-* **Disk type and size for vSAN capacity disks** - Select an option for the capacity disks that you need.
+* **Size for vSAN capacity disks** - Select an option for the capacity disks that you need.
 * **Number of vSAN capacity disks** - Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

-  The **High performance with Intel Optane** option is available only for vSphere 6.7u3 instances with the Skylake and Cascade Lake CPU models.
+  The **High performance with Intel Optane** option is available only for vSphere 6 instances, and for Skylake and dual-processor Cascade Lake CPU models.
   {:note}

-* Review the **Disk size for vSAN cache disks** and **Number of vSAN cache disks** values.
+* Review the **Size for vSAN cache disks** and **Number of vSAN cache disks** values.
 These values depend on whether you selected the **High performance with Intel Optane** checkbox.

 ### Enable vSAN deduplication and compression
 {: #vs_orderinginstance-storage-enable-comp}